 Arturo Ortega is a Mechanical and Electrical Engineer.
-He is currently working in numerical simulation of wind and tidal turbines.
+Currently, he is working in numerical simulation of wind and tidal turbines.

 Arturo also has experience in lecturing and coaching.
 Currently, he is advising M.Sc. and Ph.D. projects.

-His research area includes offshore wind/tidal turbines, mooring system, marine riser and pipeline, transient flow, two-phase flow, structural dynamics, fluid-structure interaction, optimization, ML and AI.
+His research area includes offshore wind/tidal turbines, mooring systems, marine risers and pipelines, transient flow, two-phase flow, structural dynamics, fluid-structure interaction, optimization, ML and AI.

 Norwegian University of Science and Technology - NTNU (Norway, 2015).
 Ph.D. on Marine Structures.